NYAFF31 Retrospective: ‘Black People Don’t Get Depressed’ dir. Sara Chitambo

 About the Author

-Chyna Cassel
+Chyna Cassell

 Chyna Cassell is an event producer, writer and multidisciplinary artist, and a creative consultant.
 She holds a bachelor’s in Global Studies from The New School.
 She has produced New York Fashion Week shows, nonprofit fundraisers and galas, and collaborated with The Brooklyn Public Library to lead workshops for emerging artists.
 In 2021, Chyna received the Eugene Lang Opportunity Award for her residence at Casa na Ilha Residency in Brazil.
 A founding member of the Transatlantic Writers Group, her fiction work is featured in The Shallow Tales Review.
 She is a forthcoming artist-in-residence at Hangar Residency in Lisbon, Portugal where she will focus on developing new and existing fiction works, visual art, and event curation.
 Please visit chynacassell.com to stay up-to-date on her work.
 Learn More